Lindenwood University: Student life

 Lindenwood's student body comes from various locations across the United States, Canada, and other worldwide locations.
-Approximately 64% of student body is from Missouri with the majority of in-state students from St. Charles and St. Louis counties.
+Approximately 64% of student body is from Missouri, with the majority of in-state students from St. Charles and St. Louis counties.
 Out-of-state students represent 22% of undergraduate enrollment and are made up of students from 45 of the 50 US states.
 In addition, 13% of students are from 60 foreign countries.

 The university has over 70 clubs and student organizations under the direction of Student Involvement.
 CAB (Campus Activities Board) hosts lectures, movie nights, dances, performances, and a wide variety of other events.
 Lindenwood also offers over 20 Intramural sports.
 The student organizations at Lindenwood include the student government, various academic, service, religious, Greek, and common interest organizations, and service organizations.
 Lindenwood Student Government Association (LSGA) is the main governing arm of the student body.
 The student government is the voice for student concerns in cooperation the university.
 The LSGA, as well as all organizations, sponsor various academic, social, spiritual, and physical events on campus to add to well-being of the student body.
 The Golden Lion Marching Band is the university's marching band.
-The band plays at every home football game.
-The Golden Lion Marching Band includes brass, woodwind, percussion, and color guard.
 A subset, the LU Pep Band plays at various special events and athletic events on campus throughout the school year.
 The Gateway Battalion is the local chapter of the Army ROTC based out Washington University in St. Louis.
 ROTC provides officer training and education for LU students in conjunction with WashU and a number of other universities that make up the Battalion.
 Officially founded in 1919 and with roots tracing to the 1890s, it is one of the oldest such programs in the nation.
 After completing the Army ROTC program, LU students receive a commission in either the Regular Army, Army Reserve, or National Guard.
 LU Crew is a group of students that meet to promote school spirit at home athletic events and other special events.
 LU Crew can be seen at sporting events with signs, starting cheers, and various other activities in the student sections and stands.

 Sibley Day has been held since 2009 and is a new tradition at Lindenwood.
 The event includes special events and activities for students and faculty, guest speakers, presentations, and other social and educational activities.
 Past guest speakers has included: Arun Gandhi.